francisGolden/quiz-ts/README.md

 to do:
 ~~understand how to collect some input from the user and print it back in the console~~
+- Initialization: save username of the user
+- Dashboard dedicated componentlet: user select the type of questions to practice on, etc
+- Quiz dedicated component: quiz logic
+- Analytics component inside the dashboard
 - ...